Complaints about White House handling of COVID-19 aired at U.S. Senate hearing - NewsBreak

 “What a moron.
 Jesus Christ,” Fauci said quietly at the conclusion of the exchange, but his microphone picked it up.

+A Biden administration official slammed the GOP line of questioning.“When it comes to misinformation, Republicans on the committee clearly weren’t trying to stop the spread,” HHS spokesman Ian Sams said in a statement.
+“At a time when America is seeing rising COVID cases, it’s disappointing and frankly unacceptable that Republican Senators chose to spend a hearing with the country’s leading public health experts spreading conspiracy theories and lies about Dr. Fauci, rather than how we protect people from COVID-19.
+The Biden Administration will continue to focus on getting more Americans vaccinated and boosted and helping Americans get access to the tools to keep themselves and others safe.
+We would encourage these Republicans to join us.”

-The post Complaints about White House handling of COVID-19 aired at U.S. Senate hearing appeared first on Georgia Recorder .
+The post Complaints about White House handling of COVID-19 aired at U.S. Senate hearing appeared first on Idaho Capital Sun .

 Comments / 0